tshewangchoden14/Hello-Panda-/srs-template.md

 3.Web Browser Compatibility Standards (ECMAScript 2020+)

 ### 1.5 · Overview of this Document
-One short paragraph: what each remaining section contains.
-Readers use this as a navigation map.
 This document describes system overview, user roles, constraints, functional requirements, interface specifications, and verification criteria required to implement the Office Supplies Request System successfully.

 ---

 ## § 02 · Overall Description

-*The "big picture" section.
-Non-specialists read this and specialists skim it.*

 ### 2.1 · Product Perspective
 The Office Supplies Request System is a standalone web-based internal organizational tool.